ntoll/ntoll.github.io/article/why-computers-4/index.md

 instructions describe how the machine proceeds given a certain state of affairs.

-This is how I described the game of SNAP in the first article!
+This is how I described the game of Snap in the first article!

 It turns out that computing a result is not that different to playing a children's game.
 Computing a result is the same as following a set of